House candidate suing FEC over inaction on complaint against Twitter, says blue check of 'value' in campaigns

 "Plaintiff has suffered – and continues to suffer – an injury-in-fact that is causally related to Defendant’s inaction," it continues.
 "Twitter, Inc. continues to selectively verify accounts, providing something of value to certain candidates while denying the same to Plaintiff—likely based on Twitter’s political views (though the reason for Twitter's discrimination is irrelevant to this proceeding)."

-Indeed, according to the FEC, "Campaigns may not accept contributions from the treasury funds of corporations, labor organizations or national banks."
-And the FEC defines a "thing of value" very broadly, to include "all 'in-kind contributions,' defined as 'the provision of any goods or services without charge or at a charge that is less than the usual and normal charge for such goods or services.'"
+Indeed, according to the FEC, "The Federal Election Campaign Act prohibits corporations and labor organizations from making contributions in connection with federal elections."
+Contributions, beyond simply cash, can also include a "thing of value," which the FEC defines very broadly, to include "all 'in-kind contributions,' defined as 'the provision of any goods or services without charge or at a charge that is less than the usual and normal charge for such goods or services.'"

 HAWLEY WARNS BIG TECH COMPANIES WORKING TO 'TRANSFORM AMERICA' IN NEW BOOK